 Even then, be prepared to wait a bit for that first booking.
 It WILL happen!

 The good news is that Airbnb is an easy outfit to work with.
 Signing up to be a host was a breeze.
-It reminded me of Turbotax with its friendly step-by-step flow.
+It reminded me of Turbo Tax, with its friendly step-by-step flow.

-Making Your Vacation Rental SHINE
+Making Your Airbnb Rental SHINE

 One tip I can offer: Spend a night in a newly-built quality hotel.
 Even the newer Holiday Inn Express hotels are super nice.
 The rooms are minimalist and modern, with the right blend of colors and textures.
 The spaces flow.